Having awareness of the latest spinal cord injury statistics may help you develop a better understanding of recovery outcomes.

 What percentage of people with spinal cord injuries can work?

-Some individuals are able to return back to work after spinal cord injury.
-However, it’s important that you return to work only when you feel ready to do so.
-Individuals should be educated about their workplace rights, make sure they get the appropriate accommodations, and know how to manage complications like urinary incontinence to minimize the risk of accidents at work.
+Some individuals are able to return to work after spinal cord injury.
+However, it’s important that you return to work only when you are able to manage the effects of your injury and feel ready to do so.
+Individuals should be educated about their workplace rights, including knowing how to advocate for and utilize appropriate accommodations.
+The following statistics show most common occupational statuses of SCI survivors 1 year after injury:

 Statistics also show that as time increases, the percentage of unemployed decreases.
-Within a sample of 15,065 people, by 5 years after initial injury, 20.9% of individuals had returned to work.
+By 5 years after initial injury, 21% of individuals were working, while unemployment dropped from 53% to 44.9%.

 Most common causes of death after SCI?

 Higher-level spinal cord injuries (C5 and up) can disrupt lung capacity and breathing.
 The C3-5 segments of the spinal cord innervate the diaphragm, which is essential for inhaling and exhaling.
 When diaphragm function is impaired, the lungs can’t expand as much, which makes it challenging to breathe and cough.
-As a result, respiratory complications are the most common cause of death in spinal cord injury patients.
+As a result, respiratory complications, such as pneumonia, are the most common cause of death in spinal cord injury patients.

 - diseases of the respiratory system (21.4%)